An inverse problem for a class of canonical systems and its applications to self-reciprocal polynomials: Applications to self-reciprocal polynomials

-The second one is polynomials $P_A(x)$ attached to $n \times n$ real symmetric matrices $A=(a_{i,j})$ with $|a_{i,j}| \leq 1$ for every $1 \leq i<j \leq n$ (no condition on the diagonal): $P_A(x) = \sum_{I \sqcup J =\{1,2,\cdots,n\}} x^{|I|} \prod_{i \in I, j \in J} a_{i,j}$, where $I \sqcup J$ means a disjoint union.
-Polynomials $P_A(x)$ are obtained as the partition function of a ferromagnetic Ising model and they are self-reciprocal polynomials of degree $n$ with real coefficients.
-The fact that all roots of any $P_A(x)$ lie on $T$ is known as the Lee-Yang circle theorem~\cite{LeeYang52}.
-Ruelle~\cite{Ruelle71} extended this result and characterized polynomials $P_A(x)$ in terms of multi-affine polynomials being symmetric under certain involution on the space of multi-affine polynomials ~\cite{Ruelle10}.
+The second one is the class of polynomials $P_A(x)$ attached to $n \times n$ real symmetric matrices $A=(a_{i,j})$ with $|a_{i,j}| \leq 1$ for every $1 \leq i<j \leq n$ (no condition is imposed on the diagonal): $P_A(x) = \sum_{I \sqcup J =\{1,2,\cdots,n\}} x^{|I|} \prod_{i \in I, j \in J} a_{i,j}$, where $I \sqcup J$ means a disjoint union.
+Polynomials $P_A(x)$ are obtained as the partition function of a ferromagnetic Ising model and are self-reciprocal polynomials of degree $n$ with real coefficients.
+The fact that all roots of any $P_A(x)$ lie on $T$ is known as the Lee-Yang Circle Theorem~\cite{LeeYang52}.
+Ruelle~\cite{Ruelle71} extended this result and characterized the polynomials $P_A(x)$ in terms of multi-affine polynomials being symmetric under certain involution on the space of multi-affine polynomials ~\cite{Ruelle10}.

-It seems that a discovery of arithmetical, geometrical or physical interpretation of the positivity of $\gamma_1,\cdots,\gamma_{2g}$ or $H(a)$ (for some restricted class of polynomials) is quite interesting and important problem.
-We hope that our formula of $\gamma_1,\cdots,\gamma_{2g}$ contribute to such philosophical interpretation.
+It seems that a discovery of arithmetical, geometrical, or physical interpretation of the positivity of $\gamma_1,\cdots,\gamma_{2g}$ or $H(a)$ (for some restricted class of polynomials) is quite an interesting and important problem.
+We hope that our formula of $\gamma_1,\cdots,\gamma_{2g}$ contributes to such philosophical interpretation.

-Department of Mathematics, Tokyo Institute of Technology \\ 2-12-1 Ookayama, Meguro-ku, Tokyo 152-8551, JAPAN \\ Email: {\tt msuzuki@math.titech.ac.jp}
+\\ Department of Mathematics, Tokyo Institute of Technology \\ 2-12-1 Ookayama, Meguro-ku, Tokyo 152-8551, JAPAN \\ Email: {\tt msuzuki@math.titech.ac.jp}